friendly-bits/geoblocker-bash/README.md

 - Deletes scripts' data folder /var/lib/geoblocker_bash
 - Deletes the scripts from /usr/local/bin

 **The run script** simply calls the fetch script, then calls the apply script, passing required arguments.
+Used for easier triggering from cron jobs.

-**The fetch script** is based on a prior script by @mivk, called get-ripe-ips, located here: https://github.com/mivk/ip-country/blob/master/get-ripe-ips So it's basically a fork.
+**The fetch script** is based on a prior script by @mivk, called get-ripe-ips, located here: https://github.com/mivk/ip-country/blob/master/get-ripe-ips

 - Fetches ipv4 subnets for a given country from RIPE
-- Parses, validates and compiles the downloaded (JSON formatted) list into a plain list, and saves to a file
+- Parses, validates and compiles the downloaded (JSON formatted) list into a plain list, and saves that to a file
 - Attempts to determine the local ipv4 subnet for the main network interface and appends it to the file

 **The apply script**:
 - Creates or updates an ipset from a user-specified whitelist file (which should contain a plain ipv4 subnets list)
-- Creates iptables rules that allow connection from subnets included in the ipset
+- Creates iptables rule that allows connection from subnets included in the ipset
 - Sets default policy on INPUT and FORWARD iptables chains to DROP
-- Saves a backup of the current (known-good) iptables state and current ipset
+- Saves a backup of the current (known-good) iptables state and the current ipset
 - In case of an error, attempts to restore last known-good state from the backup
-- If that fails, the script assumes that something is horribly broken and runs the uninstall script which will attempt to remove any rules we have set, delete the associated cron jobs and restore policies for INPUT and FORWARD chains to the pre-install state
+- If that fails, the script assumes that something is broken and calls the uninstall script which will attempt to remove any rules we have set, delete the associated cron jobs and restore policies for INPUT and FORWARD chains to the pre-install state

 **The validate_cron_schedule script** is used by the install script.
 It accepts cron schedule expression and attempts to make sure that it complies with the format that cron expects.
+Used to validate optionally user-specified cron schedule expressions.

 **Prerequisites**:
 - Linux running systemd (tested on Debian, should work on any Debian derivative, may or may not work on other distributions)